Use liquid clustering for Delta tables

 - Structured Streaming workloads do not support clustering-on-write.

-- You cannot create a table with liquid clustering enabled using a Structured Streaming write.
+- In Databricks Runtime 15.4 LTS and below, you cannot create a table with liquid clustering enabled using a Structured Streaming write.
 You can use Structured Streaming to write data to an existing table with liquid clustering enabled.